dasarpai/old.dasarpai.github.io/_dsblog/2025-03-16-Real-life-application-of-maths.md

 Welcome to the fascinating world of mathematics!
 Math isn't just about solving equations in a classroom—it is deeply woven into the fabric of our daily lives.
 From predicting natural disasters to optimizing business strategies, mathematics helps us make sense of the world.

 In this thread, we’ll explore 16 key areas of mathematics and their surprising real-world applications.
+And mind it all this tip of iceberg.
+This article is specially for those who who studied maths in school and college and today they are completely in the different field and they find it difficult to understand the usecases of maths except counting numbers and money calculations. :)

 ## **1. Calculus: Understanding Change and Motion**
 Calculus is the backbone of engineering, physics, and medicine.
 It helps in:
 - **Medicine**: Modeling blood flow, tracking disease spread, and optimizing drug dosages.
 - **Physics**: Understanding motion, from how planets orbit to how light bends.
-- **Technology**: Developing machine learning algorithms that adjust dynamically, such as recommendation systems on Netflix and YouTube.
+- **Technology**: Developing machine learning algorithms and neural network architectures that adjust dynamically, such as recommendation systems on Netflix and YouTube, image recognition in self-driving cars, and speech recognition in virtual assistants.

 ## **2. Statistics: Making Data-Driven Decisions**
 Statistics is used in nearly every field to make sense of data and make predictions: